rehierl/node-tree-outliner/1-3-0-sequences/0-1-pre-in-sub-sequent.md

 <!-- ======================================================================= -->
 # pre-/in-/sub-sequent (2)

-Note that the pre-/in-/sub-sequent definitions (see sequences) can be used in combination with ordered sequences of nodes:
+Note that the pre-/in-/sub-sequent definitions (/see/ sequences /) can be used in combination with ordered sequences of nodes:

 * (x is **not sequent to** y) := distance(x,y) is undefined